 That doesn’t inspire a whole lot of confidence, does it?

-That’s why industry and non-profit organizations have partnered to create standards for various products on the market today.
+That’s why industry and non-profit organizations have partnered to create standards for various products on the market today, helping you more easily identify the best natural baby products.

 Look for These Labels